FinAI-Project/pre-commit-hooks/README.md

       rev: 1.0.0
       hooks:
       - id: unittest
-        args: ["tests"] # Suppose all test files are in the tests directory
+        args: ["discover", "-s", "tests"] # Suppose all test files are in the tests directory
     ```

     You can use either `pytest` or `unittest` as needed.